-Section 6: Signals and Commands
+Section 6: Signals and Cues

 The handler may use verbal cues, visual cues or both.